pfilonenko/ML_for_TwoSampleTesting/README.md

 # Example

-To run the proposed methods, you have to prepare following folder:
+To run the proposed methods, you have to create following folder:

 ```bash
 ├── samples